socialcast/prefactory/README.md

   end
   context 'a new user has no friends' do
     it { user.friends.count.should == 0 }
-    context 'after adding friends a user has friends' do before { user.add_friend(friend) }
+    context 'after adding a friend a user has friends' do before { user.add_friend(friend) }
       it { user.friends.count.should == 1 }
     end